Avoiding corrosion in box cooler sea chest

 Vessels with box coolers are particularily exposed to agressive galvanic corrosion on the cooler flanges and in the sea chest compartments.

-Corrosion in box cooler sea chests can be avoided by a proper MGPS/ICAF setup and well arranged sacrificial anodes.
+Corrosion in box cooler sea chests can be avoided by removal of air pockets, proper setup of MGPS/ICAF and sufficient amount of sacrificial anodes.

 There has been an increasing number of severe corrosion incidents related to box coolers.
 The problems typically appear from the stage following the 5 years classification, but is often first discovered 2-5 years later.